FrancisArgnR/OpenLDAP/README.md

 _$ ldapsearch -x uid=usuario -b dc=example,dc=com -LLL_

-To delete an entry, use the following command with the name of the entry to be deleted:
+To delete an entry, use the following command with the name of the entry to be deleted (where the final password is the admin password):

 _$ ldapdelete "cn=user,ou=users,dc=example,dc=com" -D cn=admin,dc=example,dc=com -w password_